GitHub: Sanctions

 On July 25, 2019, a developer based in Iran wrote on Medium that GitHub had blocked his private repositories and prohibited access to GitHub pages.
 Soon after, GitHub confirmed that it was now blocking developers in Iran, Crimea, Cuba, North Korea, and Syria from accessing private repositories.
 However, GitHub reopened access to GitHub Pages days later, for public repositories regardless of location.
 It was also revealed that using GitHub while visiting sanctioned countries could result in similar actions occurring on a user's account.
 GitHub responded to complaints and the media through a spokesperson, saying:

 GitHub is subject to US trade control laws, and is committed to full compliance with applicable law.
 At the same time, GitHub's vision is to be the global platform for developer collaboration, no matter where developers reside.
 As a result, we take seriously our responsibility to examine government mandates thoroughly to be certain that users and customers are not impacted beyond what is required by law.
 This includes keeping public repositories services, including those for open source projects, available and accessible to support personal communications involving developers in sanctioned regions.

 Developers who feel that they should not have restrictions can appeal for the removal of said restrictions, including those who only travel to, and do not reside in, those countries.
-GitHub has forbidden the use of VPNs and IP proxies to access the site from sanctioned countries, as purchase history and IP addresses are how they flag users, among other sources.
+GitHub has forbidden the use of VPNs and IP proxies to access the site from sanctioned countries, as purchase history and IP addresses are how it flags users, among other sources.